General Philosophy of Service Observing

 The key concept in optimizing the use of the available time to produce the highest scientific return is Flexible Scheduling, i.e., the capability to continuously adapt the observing schedule to the external, often unpredictable conditions.
 For this reason, and unlike in the case of space observatories, it is not generally possible to foresee the precise date when a given observation or programme will be carried out.

 An obvious limitation of Service Mode observing is the impossibility for users to take decisions on the execution of their programmes in real time, for example based on a specialized scientific assessment of the outcome of a new observation.
 Programmes in which real-time decisions are needed for their scientific success are thus deemed unsuitable for Service Mode observing, and are normally carried out in Visitor Mode instead.
+Runs with a justified need for Visitor Mode observations and whose duration is smaller than one night may be scheduled in the co-called Designated Visitor Mode, depending on the technical feasibility reports.
+Designated Visitor Mode observations are scheduled on specific dates/slots as if they were regular Visitor Mode runs, but they are executed by an ESO staff member, in close contact (e.g. via phone, Skype or video link) with the Principal Investigator, or someone the PI designates to serve as the liaison with the Observatory.

 Managing Service Mode programmes through their life cycle is the joint responsibility of: